nodeloophole/nodeloophole.github.io/content.md

 * Growing knowledge and experience to learn at a higher level
 * Proactive vs reactionary
 * Recognizing "I could have done better" and learning how for next time

+note:
+Someone who is constantly striving to learn more about their craft is better prepared to identify potential problems before they become real problems.
+This proactive response to situations helps minimize re-work down the road when reacting to problems.

 ---
 ##### Soft Skills